Iron Horse received its designation as a Foreign-Trade Zone in 2014 as a magnet site of the Port of Greater Oklahoma City’s Foreign-Trade Zone #106.

 If you conduct international business, locating in a Foreign-Trade Zone will help you save money and take advantage of efficiencies in customs procedures.
 In addition to our strategic location in the geographic center of the United States, Iron Horse is ideal for businesses importing and warehousing, manufacturing or assembling with imported goods, as well as distribution centers.

-- Duty deferral until merchandise is shipped from the Zone into customs territory.
+- Until merchandise is shipped from the Zone into Customs territory.

-- Ability to hold most merchandise subject to quotas until the quota opens and/or ability to bring goods into the Foreign-Trade Zone and subsequently re-export them.
+- Most merchandise subject to quotas until the quota opens and/or the ability to bring such goods into the Zone and subsequently re-export them.

-- Increased flexibility with just-in-time delivery, quotas, and reduced customs delays.
+- Just-in-time delivery, quotas, and reduced Customs delays.

 SAMPLE CASE STUDIES OF USING FTZ BENEFITS